 I loved the music of Chuck Berry, Nat “King” Cole, The Platters, Pat Boone, Perry Como, Tennessee Ernie Ford, Fats Domino, Buddy Holly, Sonny James, Sam Cooke and eventually, Elvis.
-Often when I was listening to that great music, “You’re going to run down the battery,” Momma kept reminding to “turn it off.”
+Often when I was listening to that great music, “You’re going to run down the [very expensive] battery,” Momma kept reminding to “turn it off.”

 As for Momma, she listened to Gospel music, preaching, and occasionally to the Grand Ole Opry on WSM.
 Momma had moved on to another church after Bro.
 Earwood left Rocky Springs.
 On Sunday mornings, she listened to the Pastor of our new church, Brother Sidney McLeod on WAMY in Amory.
 She heard him preach again in person, later in the day, at Hatley Missionary Baptist Church where we had been members for a couple of years.

 The Reverend knew I was interested in radio and Bro.
 McLeod surprised me one day with an invitation to go with him to WAMY for one of his live broadcasts.

 Finally, I was inside a radio station!
 Bro.
 McLeod entered the small live broadcast studio, adjusted the large rectangular RCA® mic, cleared his throat, and waited for the hand signal from the man in the control room.
 The on-air light illuminated, and Bro.
 McLeod wasted little time getting into the character of a Southern Soul-Saving Preacher, which he was.